Book Book Your Stay

 • Short visit—about 15 minutes; flashlight helpful for dark corners

-Duck Creek Ice Cave is a small limestone cavern about 30 miles east of Cedar City near Duck Creek Village.
-It measures roughly 80 feet long and 25 feet deep and stays cold year-round—around 40°F even in early August.
-Parts of the floor hold ice through the summer.
+Duck Creek Ice Cave is a small cold-trap limestone cavern about 30 miles east of Cedar City near Duck Creek Village.
+It measures roughly 80 feet long and 25 feet deep and stays cool year-round.
+Ice or icicles may be present depending on season and year, but late-summer melt-out can happen.
 Pioneers used it as natural refrigeration for food storage.
 The cave is a single horizontal room; a short walk from the parking area leads to the entrance, which has a steep descent with a rope handline.

 Highlights